Security Logging

 Purpose and Scope

-This Policy is applicable to all SF State departments and operational units operating network devices, communications infrastructure, servers, cloud services, and endpoints.
+This Policy is applicable to all SFSU campus units that manage network devices, communications infrastructure, servers, cloud services, and endpoints.
 It outlines:

-- The event elements that must be logged
+• The types of events that must be logged

 Logging